Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Microcanonical ensemble of a hybrid qubit

 The solutions to the eigenvalue equation for the hybrid Hamiltonian $\hat{H}(R)$ can be computed analytically for every $R \in \mathbb{R}$: its expression for $R \neq 0$ are

 while, for $R=0$,

-Both eigenvalues are represented with respect to the classical parameter $R$ in Figure~\ref{fig:eig}.
+Both eigenvalues are represented with respect to the classical parameter $R$ in Fig.~\ref{fig:eig}.
 These quantities represent the energy of the whole hybrid system when its state is $(R, |u^R_- \rangle \langle u^R_-|)$ and $(R, |u^R_+ \rangle \langle u^R_+|)$, respectively.
-Therefore, the eigenvalues give us the necessary information in order to define the hybrid microcanonical ensemble at different energies.
+Therefore, the eigenvalues give us the necessary information to define the hybrid microcanonical ensemble at different energies.

 Figure~\ref{fig:eig} shows what happens when we consider a fixed value $E$ for the energy of the hybrid system.
 Each horizontal band represents a different interval of energy values of the form $[E, E+ \epsilon$], with $\epsilon = 0.01$ in all cases.
 By analyzing the intersections between these bands and the eigenvalues, we can determine which states of the whole hybrid system have an energy contained in the corresponding interval.
 Depending on the value of the energy, it is possible that none, one or both of the energy levels of the quantum subsystem are involved.
 Let us discuss the different cases shown in the figure. \begin{itemize} \item For the lower band, corresponding to $E=-0.25$, there is no intersection with the curves $e^R_\pm$.
 Indeed, the hybrid system has a minimum energy of approximately $-0.2$, as shown in the figure.
 Therefore, it is not possible to build a microcanonical ensemble with energy below this value. \item For $E=-0.1$, the corresponding band intersects four times the curve $e^R_-$.
 Each intersection occurs for an interval of $R$ values, as indicated in the figure.
 For any $R$ in those intervals, the energy of the hybrid state lays in the interval $[-0.1, -0.09]$, therefore contributing to the microcanonical ensemble.
 As discussed above, all this states are mutually exclusive, as they have different values of $R$.
 No state involving $e^R_+ $ contributes to the ensemble, as their energy is always above $-0.1$.
 Thus, the microcanonical ensemble for energies in the interval $[-0.1, -0.09]$ is